InvdrSim/LaunchArguments/README.md

 This sample project aims to show how to get and use launch arguments (or commandline arguments) in a Unity project.

-After building the application, launch it from the terminal with custom parameters like:
+After building the application launch it from the terminal with custom parameters like:

 ```powershell
 .\LaunchArgumentsSample.exe --portal-user-name "Anton" --app-session-id 1234 --app-avatar-image-url https://placecats.com/neo/256/256